turtle96/taskell/docs/UserGuide.md

 <!--- @@author -->

 ## Quick Start
+This section guides you through the installation of Taskell. <br>
 Step 1: Ensure you have Java version `1.8.0_60` or later installed in your Computer.<br>

   > Having any Java 8 version is not enough. <br>